-At the end of each workday, rooms or areas in which abatement is incomplete must be thoroughly cleaned or properly sealed from the remainder of the dwelling or secondary residence (Section 4-108(a)).
+At the end of each workday, rooms or areas in which abatement is incomplete must be thoroughly cleaned or properly sealed (Section 4-108(a)).
 Before unsealing each room or area, it should be thoroughly cleaned, surfaces re-coated, and then cleaned again.
 Once a room or area has received clean-up, it should not be reentered by workmen (Section 4-108(b)).

 At a minimum, the first clean-up should consist of a thorough High Efficiency Particle Accumulator (HEPA) vacuuming of all surfaces, including woodwork and wood trim, ceilings, windows and window wells, and floors, followed by a high phosphate wash and a second HEPA vacuuming.
 After repainting or coating walls, woodwork and wood trim, ceilings, windows, and floors the clean-up process should be repeated.
 (Section 4-108(c)).
 In the absence of a HEPA vacuum, two thorough wet washings with a high phosphate wash, with frequent changes of water, each followed by a wet vacuuming while surfaces are still wet followed by two additional such treatments after repainting or coating will be considered satisfactory (Section 4-108(d)).
 Use of an ordinary household vacuum for clean-up of abatement debris is prohibited and sweeping should be limited to preliminary cleanings only (Section 4-108(e)).
 All sponges, rags, mop heads and other materials used in dean-up must be properly disposed of along with other abatement debris (Section 4-108(f)).